bachelor-2014/report/v2/introduction.md

 \label{sec:introduction_past_projects}
 The work of project is based on a previous robotic platform named Splotbot.
-It was originally developed as a master's thesis by Juan Manuel Parrilla Gutiérrez for his Master in Robotics at the University of Southern Denmark, which was handed in in June 2012 [@gutierrez2012].
-It was then improved in a project by Arwen Nicholson, also at the University of Southern Denmark, working on stability and running further experiments on the robot, which was handed in in June 2013 [@nicholson2013].
+It was originally developed as a master's thesis by Juan Manuel Parrilla Gutiérrez for his Master in Robotics at the University of Southern Denmark [@gutierrez2012].
+It was then improved in a project by Arwen Nicholson, also at the University of Southern Denmark, working on stability and running further experiments on the robot [@nicholson2013].

-Splotbot was based on a RepRap Prusa Mendel 3D printer, and open source 3D printer focusing on the possibility of self-replication.
+Splotbot is based on a RepRap Prusa Mendel 3D printer, and open source 3D printer focusing on the possibility of self-replication.
 This printer has five stepper motors for moving along three axes as well for extruding plastic.
 [@gutierrez2012, pp. 15-31].
-For Splotbot, much of the hardware was reused, but the frame was entirely new.
-It allowed movement along two axes, X and Y, and six syringes had to be controlled, resulting in the need for twelve RC servo motors, which were added.
-It was controlled through an Arduino Mega 2560 [@arduino_mega_2560] board, which was connected to a personal computer through USB.
-The user of the robot had to send G-code [@gcode] instructions to the robot, which were sent by use of the Printrun [@printrun] application made to control 3D printers.
-Only a small subset of the G-code instructions were used [@gutierrez2012, pp. 33-48].
+For Splotbot, much of the hardware design was reused, but the frame was entirely new.
+It allows movement along two axes, X and Y, and six syringes has to be controlled, resulting in the need for twelve RC servo motors, which were added.
+It is controlled through an Arduino Mega 2560 [@arduino_mega_2560] board, which is connected to a personal computer through USB.
+The user of the robot has to write Python code and use the Splotbot Python class to interact with the robot.
+The Splotbot class controls the robot by sending G-code [@gcode] instructions to the Printrun [@printrun] application made to control 3D printers.
+Only a small subset of the G-code instructions is used [@gutierrez2012, pp. 33-48].

 The functionality of Splotbot can be summarized in the following points.
 Splotbot was capable of [@gutierrez2012, pp. 125-127]:

 - moving a carriage with 6 syringes along two axes
-- controlling each syringe, moving it up and down and pick up and drop liquids
+- controlling each syringe, moving it up and down and take in and expel liquids
 - moving petri dishes around using a grip attached to the moving carriage
-- obtaining live images from a stationary camera on which camera calibration is done (the camera calibration is done manually //TODO make sure this is correct)
+- obtaining live images from a stationary camera on which camera calibration is done manually.
 - applying image processing techniques to detect droplets (single and multiple) and compute their centers and sizes.
 All the processing was done on the computer connected to Splotbot